 My best guy friend is also my ex high school sweetheart.
 It was not a pretty breakup — any of the times we split.
-But somehow from the ashes of the scorched earth, we did it: We turned our romance into a bromance for the ages.
-I'd like to say that I was the extremely emotionally mature party who resurrected the relationship but, nah, if I'm honest, it was totally him who taught me how to stay friends after a breakup, and I will always be grateful for that.
-I can't even imagine not having him has my ride or die now.
+But somehow, from the ashes of the scorched earth, we did it.
+We turned our romance into a bromance for the ages.
+I'd like to say that I was the emotionally mature party who resurrected the relationship but, nah.
+If I'm honest, it was totally him who taught me how to stay friends after a breakup, and I will always be grateful for that.
+I can't even imagine not having him by my side now.

-Here's how to turn your heartbreak into a lifelong friendship, so that when you say “let's just be friends,” you can mean it.
+Here's how Gordon says you and your ex can turn your heartbreak into a lifelong friendship, so that when you say “Let's just be friends,” you can mean it.

 1. Make It A Clean Break

-If you want to have any hope of a friendship with your ex, the most important thing to do is make sure your breakup is as clean as possible.
+If you want to have any hope of rekindling a friendship with your ex, the most important thing to do is make sure your breakup is as clean as possible, since that can help make the healing process go more smoothly.
+That means trying to avoid talking badly about them, getting into ugly fights, or saying hurtful things you might not mean.
+This is essential, says Gordon.
+“You can be friends with your ex if both of you no longer harbor any romantic feelings for each other, and as long as the relationship wasn't toxic or abusive.
+In order to be friends, it's also crucial that you no longer feel resentful, hurt or angry toward them,” she explains.
 In many cases, some hurt feelings are unavoidable, but there are ways to help mitigate the worst of it.

 2. Mute Them On Social Media

-Nobody needs the aggravation of watching an ex move on (or not), but straight up blocking them on social media is a bold move.
+While you have the option to delete or block them completely from — and if that's what feels right, don't be afraid to do it — you can also take a softer approach by muting them.
+After all, nobody needs the stress of watching an ex move on, but straight-up blocking them on social media might be the kind of clean break you're not willing to make at the moment.
 In the aftermath of a breakup, no one could blame you for wanting to scorch some virtual earth, but there are options to soften that approach in the hopes of a friendlier future.
-Instead, just mute them, which saves you both the front row to their post-you life and the awkwardness of sending them a friend request later when you're ready to be buds.
+Instead, muting them saves you both the front row to their post-you life, and the awkwardness of sending them a friend request later when you're ready to be buds.

 3. Spend Some Quality Time Apart